redis-applied-ai/redis-retrieval-optimizer/README.md

 | vector        | hnsw      | float32          | 100              | 50         | 8  | 0.002346       | 3.088                | 0.126233|
 | vector        | hnsw      | float32          | 100              | 50         | 16 | 0.001478       | 1.896                | 0.116203|

-# Search methods
+---

+## 🔍 Search Methods

-Below is a comprehensive table documenting the built-in search methods available in the Redis Retrieval Optimizer:
+Below is a comprehensive table documenting the built-in search methods available in the Retrieval Optimizer:

 | Method | Description | Use Case | Key Features |
 |--------|-------------|----------|--------------|